Staff Profile

 Dr Cristiana Duarte

 I started my position as a Lecturer in Psychology at York St John University in 2021.
-I completed my BSc. in Psychology (2007), my MSc. in Clinical and Health Psychology (2009), and a PhD in Psychology – specialty in Clinical Psychology in 2017, thesis titled ‘Breaking the cycle of binge eating: Causes, consequences and intervention implications’.
+I completed my BSc in Psychology (2007), my MSc in Clinical and Health Psychology (2009), and a PhD in Psychology – specialising in Clinical Psychology in 2017, with my thesis titled ‘Breaking the cycle of binge eating: Causes, consequences and intervention implications’.
 Before joining York St John University, I worked at the University of Leeds as a Research Fellow in the Human Appetite Research Unit.
 My research specialises in the psychology of eating behaviour, body image and weight management.

 - School – School of Education, Language and Psychology